Skip to content

 Modify Ralph configuration

-Edit team/<role>/ralph.yml to change hat definitions, event routing, or persistence settings.
+Edit members/<role>/ralph.yml to change hat definitions, event routing, or persistence settings.

 Warning